ka411/Hackathon-ML-Model-for-Song-Prediction/README.md

 Deep Learning Models: Explore RNNs or Transformer-based models for enhanced context understanding.

 👥 Team & Collaboration
 This project was developed as part of a 48-hour intense hackathon.
 Our team combined a wide range of skills—from data analysis and machine learning to software development and UI/UX design.
-We used Git and GitHub to manage version control, coordinated tasks effectively, and held frequent check-ins to stay on track.
+We utilized Git and GitHub to manage version control, coordinate tasks effectively, and hold frequent check-ins to stay on track.
 Through strong teamwork, clear communication, and a shared vision, we successfully built a working music preference prediction model within the limited timeframe.